FC 27 TACTICS

 Code

-Every tactic in the game has a unique 11-digit code associated with it.
+Every tactic in the game has a unique 11-character code associated with it.
 This code system allows you to easily share your best tactics or import those from others when you need some inspiration.

 The code is universal, working across any mode, console, or generation.
 To use it, simply select [Import Tactic] in the Custom Tactics menu and enter the shared code.